Patani Kingdom: Founding legends

+History

 Early history

 Patani has been suggested to be founded some time between 1350 and 1450, although its history before 1500 is unclear.
-The founder of Patani has been named as Sri Wangsa, or his son Raja Intera.
-He took the title of Phaya Tunakpa when he became the ruler.
-It is said that the ruler converted to Islam and took the name Sultan Ismail Shah or Mahmud Shah.
+According to the Malay Annals, Chau Sri Wangsa, a Siamese prince, founded Patani by conquering Kota Mahligai.
+He converted to Islam and took on the title of Sri Sultan Ahmad Shah in the late 15th to early 16th century.
 Patani may have become Islamised some time in the middle of 15th century, one source gives a date of 1470, but earlier dates have been proposed.

 A story tells of a sheikh named Sa'id or Shafi'uddin from Kampong Pasai (presumably a small community of traders from Pasai who lived on the outskirts of Patani) reportedly healed the king of a rare skin disease.
 After much negotiation (and recurrence of the disease), the king agreed to convert to Islam, adopting the name Sultan Ismail Shah.
-All of the sultan's officials also agreed to convert.
+All of the Sultan's officials also agreed to convert.
 However, there is fragmentary evidence that some local people had begun to convert to Islam prior to this.
 The existence of a diasporic Pasai community near Patani shows the locals had regular contact with Muslims.
-There are also travel reports, such as that of Ibn Battuta, and early Portuguese accounts that claimed Patani had an established Muslim community even before Melaka (which converted in the 15th century), which would suggest that merchants who had contact with other emerging Muslims centres were the first to convert to the region.

 Patani became more important after Malacca was captured by the Portuguese in 1511 as Muslim traders sought alternative trading ports.
-A Dutch source indicates that most of the traders were Chinese, but 300 Portuguese traders had also settled in Patani by 1540s.
+A Dutch source indicates that most of the traders were Chinese, but 300 Portuguese traders had also settled in Patani by 1540s, but there were also Siamese and Japanese merchants.
+Portuguese sources mentioned their attack on Patani in 1524 and Chinese living in the city.
+Raja Mahmud ruled in the mid-16th century and was seen as 'ruling justly' which caused considerable developments to the region.

 Sultan Ismail Shah was succeeded by Mudhaffar Shah.

-The 16th century witnessed the rise of Burma, which under an aggressive dynasty made war on Ayutthaya.
-A second siege (1563–64) led by King Bayinnaung forced King Maha Chakkraphat to surrender in 1564.
-The sultan of Patani Mudhaffar Shah helped the Burmese attack Ayutthaya in 1563, but died suddenly in 1564 on his way back to Patani.
+This period saw the rise of Burma, which made war on Ayutthaya.
+Another Burmese-Siamese war (1563–1564) led by King Bayinnaung forced King Maha Chakkraphat to surrender in 1564.
+Taking advantage of the instability in Ayutthaya, the sultan of Patani Mudhaffar Shah attacked Ayutthaya in 1563 due to his unwelcome reception in the Thai court in the years prior.
+King Chakkraphat fled the city for two months but Mudhaffar failed to take the throne.
+He died suddenly in 1564 on his way back to Patani.
 His brother Sultan Manzur Shah (1564–1572) who was left in charge in Patani while he was away then became the ruler of Patani.

 Manzur Shah ruled for nine years, and after his death, Patani entered a period of political instability and violence.
 Two of its rulers were murdered by their relatives in fights for succession.
-The nine-year-old Raja Patik Siam (son of Mudhaffar Shah) and the regent (his aunt Raja Aisyah), were both murdered by his brother Raja Mambang, who was in turn killed.
-The son of Manzur Shah, Raja Bahdur, succeeded at the age of 10, but was later murdered by his half-brother Raja Bima after a dispute.
+The nine-year-old Raja Patik Siam (son of Mudhaffar Shah) and his regent (his aunt Raja Aisyah), were both murdered by his brother Raja Mambang, who was in turn killed.
+The son of Manzur Shah, Raja Bahdur, succeeded at the age of 10, but was later murdered by his half-brother Raja Bima after a dispute, and Raja Bima was himself killed.